noamgat/lm-format-enforcer/README.md

 There are several implementations of this interface:
 - ```JsonSchemaParser``` - parses according to a json schema.
 - ```StringParser``` - forces an exact string (used mainly for diagnostics)
 - ```RegexParser``` - parses according to a regular expression.
-Note that this cannot use the built in python regex and uses a manually implemented one (https://github.com/xysun/regex), so it has very limited capabilities.
+Note that this cannot use the built in python regex and uses a manually implemented one (via the [interegular](https://pypi.org/project/interegular/) library), so it doesn't cover 100% of the regex standard.
 ### Tokenizer Prefix Tree

 Given a tokenizer used by a certain language model, we can build a prefix tree of all the tokens that the language model can generate.
 This is done by generating all possible sequences of tokens, and adding them to the tree.